minkyu-choi04/minkyu-choi04/README.md

 My detailed research areas include,
 - Efficient and robust computer vision systems
 - Integrated learning of multimodal language and vision
-- Learning models for multimodal brain and body signals (application to fitness tracker)
+- Learning models for multimodal brain and body signals (application to healthcare)
 - Advanced eye-tracking and brain signal prediction methods (application to AR/VR)